 It was a trip well spent!
 The Jamaica50 event was just the icing on the cake, Tapioca is certainly a hidden gem, especially to the nature lovers and those who are looking for a break, some tranquility and connection with nature!

-Have a hidden gem in Jamaica?
-Invite us to do a personal review.
+Do you have a hidden gem in Jamaica?
+Invite us to experience it too.